Understanding and Matching Mortar

 It’s important that your brick repair specialist understands mortar and mortar matching to insure you get a sound repair–and one that matches what you have now.
-You don’t want to end up with a brick repair that stands out like a patch.
+You don’t want to end up with a brick repair that stands out like a patch…nor do you want the mortar to shrink (causing re-cracking) or expand (causing damage to the brick).
 Check some photos here on what to avoid.

 Besides matching any existing work, a good mortar must be durable, remain capable of bonding the bricks together, and help resist moisture penetration.
 Generally, Type N is used for non-load bearing walls, such as most brick veneer walls.
 Type S is used primarily for load bearing walls, those requiring increased tensile strength, or walls exposed to extreme weather conditions.
 Type M mortar cures the hardest, and may be used for brick paving or retaining walls.

 A good repair mason should understand the basics of the different mortar types and be able to custom blend a long-lasting and reasonably matching mortar, while avoiding the use of non-approved additives such as latex.

 Want to know more?
 Just ask us, we’re here to help you.
 Contact Us